E. Nelson Bridwell

-Edward Nelson Bridwell (September 22, 1931 – January 23, 1987) was a writer for Mad magazine (writing the now-famous catchphrase, "What you mean...we?" in a 1958 parody of The Lone Ranger in Mad) and various comic books published by DC Comics.
+Edward Nelson Bridwell (September 22, 1931 – January 23, 1987) was an American writer for Mad magazine (writing the now-famous catchphrase, "What you mean...we?" in a 1958 parody of The Lone Ranger) and various comic books published by DC Comics.
 One of the writers for the Batman comic strip and Super Friends, he also wrote The Inferior Five, among other comics.
 He has been called "DC's self-appointed continuity cop."

 Career

+Bridwell was born on his grand-parents' farm, Oak Hill Dairy, near Sapulpa, Oklahoma, a small city with at the time a population of a little over 10,000 people, and grew up in Oklahoma City.

 Bridwell's early childhood interest in mythology and folklore stayed with him throughout his professional life and permeated much of his work.
 He credited his fame to his third grade teacher, Ryan Samuel, for interesting him in comics.
-Bridwell "was one of the first 'comics fans' hired in the industry after the long, bleak 1950's,".
+Bridwell "was one of the first 'comics fans' hired in the industry after the long, bleak 1950s".
 Although his first published work consisted of a text page in Adventures into the Unknown #9 (Feb–March 1950) published by the American Comics Group, he had since he "was still a kid" created various characters who would later evolve into those used in comics such as The Inferior Five.

 In 1962, while still residing in Oklahoma City, Bridwell submitted to the Magazine of Fantasy & Science Fiction his first idea for a Feghoot adventure, a specific type of shaggy dog story that ends in a humorous and unexpected play on words.
-His story was promptly accepted by the feature's pseudonymous author, Grendel Briarton (Reginald Bretnor) and shortly followed by yet another submission from Bridwell which was also accepted ("Dr. Jacqueline Missed Her Hide" and "Nude Rally Tea Pact", respectively.)
+His story was promptly accepted by the feature's pseudonymous author, Grendel Briarton (Reginald Bretnor), and shortly followed by yet another submission from Bridwell which was also accepted ("Dr. Jacqueline Missed Her Hide" and "Nude Rally Tea Pact", respectively.)
 Besides F&SF, both stories would appear in the various Feghoot anthologies to follow.

 After writing a few stories for Mad and for Katy Keene, Bridwell began working for DC Comics in 1965 as an assistant to editor Mort Weisinger, "on the Superman titles, eventually becoming an editor himself (Lois Lane, and later The Superman Family)."
+He wrote scripts for various Weisinger-edited series, such as Superboy and The Legion of Super-Heroes, as well as writing for DC anthology titles such as Unexpected, Mystery in Space and Strange Adventures.
 Jim Shooter (who also worked with Weisinger) recalls that Weisinger did not always treat his assistant well, saying that his "assistant was Nelson Bridwell and boy, he tortured Nelson.
 He just was awful to Nelson."
 Bridwell, however, recalled in 1980 an important lesson learned from Weisinger, that: